-The group holds regular meetings with employees to provide information about the business, and since March 2020 these have been held virtually.
-In these sessions, we aim to share ideas and experiences both ways and use them as an opportunity to share best practice.
+The group holds regular meetings with employees to provide information about the business and its development.
+In these sessions we share ideas and experiences both ways and use them as an opportunity to share best practice.

 Employment of disabled persons